sguox002/leetcode/review/string.md

-We reverse suffix as beginning of result and recursively call shortestPalindrome to get result of mid then append suffix to get result.
+We reverse suffix as beginning of result and recursively call shortestPalindrome to get result of mid then append suffix to get result. for exmple xyzyxabc we get j=5 cba(xyzyx)abc the middle is already a pal-string xyabcyx, we get j=3 xycb(xya)bcyx, then process xya, we get j=0, ->ayxya final is then xycbayxyabcyx.
 ```cpp
     string shortestPalindrome(string s) {
         //find the longest palindrome in s and then use it as the base to add